-Hyperglycemia, resulting from the drug"s inhibitory effect on insulin release, has been reported.
+Hyperglycemia, resulting from the drug's inhibitory effects on insulin release, has been reported.
 Phenytoin may also raise the serum glucose level in diabetic patients.

 Phenytoin is not indicated for seizures due to hypoglycemic or other metabolic causes.
 Appropriate diagnostic procedures should be performed as indicated.

-Phenytoin is not effective for absence seizures.
-If tonic-clonic and absence seizures are present, combined drug therapy is needed.
+Phenytoin is not effective for absence (petit mal) seizures.
+If tonic-clonic (grand mal) and absence (petit mal) seizures are present, combined drug therapy is needed.

-• Drugs that may either increase or decrease phenytoin serum levels include: phenobarbital, sodium valproate, and valproic acid.
+- Drugs which may either increase or decrease phenytoin serum levels include: Phenobarbital, valproic acid and sodium valproate.
 Similarly, the effect of phenytoin on phenobarbital, valproic acid and sodium valproate serum levels is unpredictable.

 Drug/Laboratory Test Interactions

-Phenytoin may decrease serum concentrations of T4.
+Phenytoin may cause decreased serum levels of protein-bound iodine (PBI).
 It may also produce lower than normal values for dexamethasone or metyrapone tests.
-Phenytoin may also cause increased serum levels of glucose, alkaline phosphatase, and gamma glutamyl transpeptidase (GGT).
-Care should be taken when using immunoanalytical methods to measure plasma phenytoin concentrations following fosphenytoin administration.
+Phenytoin may cause increased serum levels of glucose, alkaline phosphatase, and gamma glutamyl transpeptidase (GGT).

-Severe cardiovascular events and fatalities have been reported with atrial and ventricular conduction depression and ventricular fibrillation.
-Severe complications are most commonly encountered in elderly or critically ill patients (see WARNINGS).
+Severe cardiotoxic reactions and fatalities have been reported with atrial and ventricular conduction depression and ventricular fibrillation.
+Severe complications are most commonly encountered in elderly or gravely ill patients.

 The most common manifestations encountered with phenytoin therapy are referable to this system and are usually dose-related.
-These include nystagmus, ataxia, slurred speech, decreased coordination, somnolence, and mental confusion.
-Dizziness, insomnia, transient nervousness, motor twitchings, paresthesia, and headaches have also been observed.
+These include nystagmus, ataxia, slurred speech, decreased coordination and mental confusion.
+Dizziness, insomnia, transient nervousness, motor twitchings and headaches have also been observed.
 There have also been rare reports of phenytoin induced dyskinesias, including chorea, dystonia, tremor and asterixis, similar to those induced by phenothiazine and other neuroleptic drugs.

 A predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.

-Hematopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
-These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.
+Hemopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
+These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis and pancytopenia with or without bone marrow suppression.
 While macrocytosis and megaloblastic anemia have occurred, these conditions usually respond to folic acid therapy.
-Lymphadenopathy, including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin's Disease have been reported (see WARNINGS).
+Lymphadenopathy including benign lymph node hyperplasia, pseudolymphoma, lymphoma and Hodgkin's Disease have been reported (see WARNINGS).

 Treatment is nonspecific since there is no known antidote.